 A leisurely stroll in the woods or quite green lanes is perfect if you’d like going off-the-beaten track.
 Don’t forget that you are visiting in an island, so you can opt for a refreshing walk along one of the beautiful beaches that Jersey boasts.

-Find the best walking area for you here.
+Find the best walking area for you visit the Jersey tourism scenic walking page.

 Tips: wrap yourself up before venturing out and consider stopping by one of the many cafés along the way to grab a hot drink and something to eat.